3T5K/sxssion/README.md

 Where `cmd-N` represents a command you'd normally put into your `~/.xinitrc`.

 ## Building & Installing

+NOTE: Mare sure to initialize and update the git submodules or clone with `--recursive`

 ```sh
 cmake -S . -B build